 The Form Tutor is normally the first person to register the special needs of a child in their care, though any members of staff may raise concerns.
 Their concerns and professional judgements should be discussed with the SENDCo, and the Headmistress.
+Following this, the form tutor (alongside any member of staff with concerns) will complete a Cause for Concern form.
+This will be passed onto the SENDCo who will use it to make further assessments.

-The SENCo will then gather information, working with the child's teachers, involving the parents and children to provide appropriate extra support within the school situation and where appropriate suggest routine checks that may need to be carried out- such as hearing or sight tests.
+The SENCo will then gather information, working with all the child's teachers, involving the parents and children to provide appropriate extra support within the school situation and where appropriate suggest routine checks that may need to be carried out- such as hearing or sight tests.

-Academic assessment and support is currently provided by the SEN Co-ordinator and Learning Support Staff.
+Support will then be provided by the class teacher, SENDCo and Learning Support Staff.
 IEPs are prepared and/ or reviewed at this stage.
 Discussions may take place at this stage for the need for an external assessment, such as an Educational Psychologist or Medical report.
 This may be undertaken in order to formalise a diagnosis and to provide the school with recommendations in supporting a child's needs.
 Such an assessment would only be undertaken with parent's consent.